-The abbreviation ISTP refers to one of sixteen personality types outlined in the MBTI (Myers-Briggs Type Indicator).
-ISTP stands for Introversion, Sensing, Thinking, and Perception and denotes a particularly logical and sanguine personality.
+ISTP refers to one of 16 personality types outlined in the MBTI Myers-Briggs Type Indicator.
+The acronym stands for Introversion, Sensing, Thinking, and Perception and denotes a particularly logical and sanguine personality.
 An individual categorized as an ISTP is judicious and systematic, finding inspiration in keen observation and problem-solving.
 This personality type tends to be fact-oriented, detail-minded, and unconcerned with imaginative or indefinite concepts.

 According to Myers-Briggs, ISTPs are high-functioning thinkers and problem-solvers.
-These strengths draw them to industries such as engineering, technology, and production—any field where computers and other electronic equipment are used as tools.
-The compatibility of analytics with the absence of interpretation is an ISTPs sweet spot.
-They enjoy jobs where they are required to solve predicaments on a per-problem basis, especially independently.
+These strengths draw them to industries such as engineering, technology, and production or any field where computers and other electronic equipment are used as tools.
+The compatibility of analytics with the absence of interpretation is an ISTP’s sweet spot, with opportunities to solve predicaments on a per-problem basis, especially independently.

 What Are ISTPs Like in the Workplace?

-ISTPs are hardworking and make for excellent employees.
-They are known for dedicating themselves to a project or problem until a complete resolution is achieved, going the extra mile whenever necessary.
-The analytical mind of the ISTP makes them invaluable in situations where numbers and equations are required, and they may be relied upon during collaborative situations where critical thinking and calculations are required.
+ISTPs are hardworking, excellent employees.
+They are known for dedicating themselves to a project or problem until they achieve a complete resolution, going the extra mile whenever necessary.
+In addition, an analytical mind makes ISTPs invaluable in situations where numbers and equations are required.
+Colleagues can rely on them during collaborative situations requiring critical thinking and calculations.

-ISTPs have an optimistic attitude, and they are not known to be gregarious.
-They often prefer to work on projects independently, finding inspiration in the self-solving of tasks.
-Lack of compatibility with co-workers (especially those of vastly different personality types) can make employment in an overly social atmosphere difficult for this Myers-Briggs personality type.
+Optimistic but not gregarious, ISTPs often prefer to work on projects independently, finding inspiration in solving tasks on their own.
+Lack of compatibility with coworkers—especially those of vastly different personality types—can make employment in an overly social atmosphere difficult for this personality type.
 An ISTP will most likely operate better in a quiet, calm environment, with minimal noise or interruption.